dydx-git/tale/_posts/2019-08-20-machine-learning-basics.md

 Features are what we use as input to the model.
 Say that we want to predict a movie recommendation: we could give genre, characters, and correlation of other people having the same taste as features for the model to try to predict a good recommendation.

-### Classification vs Regression
-Classification is used to predict discrete categories/labels.
-Like if a it's a shoe or sandal, if it's a person or animal etc. Whereas regression refers to predicting continuous values like the stock value of a company, or perhaps the estimated price of a property.

-### Loss
+~~### Loss
 The most basic type of Classification and Regression is there linear types.
 By linear classification, we mean a graph like this:
 ### Gradient Descent

-### Learning Rate
+~~### Learning Rate

-## Pandas Basics
+~~## Pandas Basics

+## Basic Machine Learning Tools/Methods

+### Classification
+For a classification task, a data mining procedure produces a model that, given a new individual, determines which class that individual belongs to.
+Classification and scoring are very closely related; as we shall see, a model that can do one can usually be modified to do the other.

+### Regression
+Also called "Value Estimation".
+A regression procedure produces a model that, given an individual, estimates the value of the particular variable specific to that individual.

+#### Classification vs Regression
+Classification is used to predict discrete categories/labels.
+Like if a it's a shoe or sandal, if it's a person or animal etc. Whereas regression refers to predicting continuous values like the stock value of a company, or perhaps the estimated price of a property.
+Regression is related to classification, but the two are different.
+Informally, classi‐ fication predicts whether something will happen, whereas regression predicts how much something will happen.

+### Similarity Matching
+Similarity matching attempts to identify similar individuals based on data known about them.
+Similarity matching can be used directly to find similar entities.

+### Clustering
+Clustering attempts to group individuals in a population together by their similarity, but not driven by any specific purpose.
+Clustering is useful in pre‐liminary domain exploration to see which natural groups exist.